stackbit-projects/adorable-iron-87792/src/pages/posts/2021/career-advice-to-my-younger-self.md

 ## Love what you do, change it if you don't
 Software engineering is a buyers market - there are many roles out there, and generally speaking employers need you more than you need an employer.
 If you find you have a bad boss that isn't responding to feedback, or you are being stretched to burnout regularly by an employer, another employer will be only too happy to provide a better experience.
 Do not suffer a bad employer, and do not fear leaving quickly when the situation isn't conducive.

+This is incredibly true if an employer is not willing to invest in you.
+That famous phrase/quote (may well be apocyrphal):
+> What If We Train Them & They Leave?
+What If We Don't & They Stay?
+This is fundamentally true in any modern employer.
+Do not put up with an employer that is not prepared to invest in your growth, be that time, coaching/mentoring, all the way through to formalised budget/tooling for learning.

 ## Invest in you - the 37.5hrs week
 This one is likely to be controversial.
 In my early career I used to spend a LOT of time outside of work trying to become better.
 It is something I have continued to this day.
 I made the mistake of 'doing more work' early in my career rather than focussing on growth, and I do not advocate for that.
 That said, the best engineers I see in their careers today devote some time outside of their weekly contracted hours to personal growth.
 This isn't a slight on those who can't (people with families, or with other challenges outside of work) - it's worth stating that if your employer works you so hard that you HAVE to take growth time outside of hours, it is perhaps worth considering a new employer.
 A good employer will strive to ensure that you are at no higher than 80% allocation and you have some space to think, reflect, and learn during your working week.